-(a) These Conditions are the Carrier’s Conditions of Carriage referred to in the ticket and, except as provided in Paragraphs 2, 3, 4 and 5 of this Article and as modified in Paragraph 3 of this Article, apply to all carriage by air of passengers and baggage, including services incidental thereto, performed by Carrier for reward, and form part of the contract of carriage between Carrier and the Passenger, together with the notices contained in the Ticket and Carrier’s Regulations.
+(a) These Conditions are the Carrier’s General Conditions of Carriage referred to in the Ticket and, except as provided in Paragraphs 2, 4 and 5 of this Article and as modified in Paragraph 3 of this Article, apply to all carriage by air of Passengers and baggage, including services incidental thereto, performed by Carrier for reward, and form part of the contract of carriage between Carrier and the Passenger, together with the notices contained in the Ticket and Carrier’s Regulations.

-(b) These Conditions also apply to gratuitous and reduced fare carriage except to the extent that Carrier has provided otherwise in its Regulations or in the relevant contracts, passes or tickets.
+(b) These Conditions also apply to gratuitous and reduced Fare carriage except to the extent that Carrier has provided otherwise to the Passenger in the Carrier’s Regulations, contracts, passes and/or Tickets.

 Para.
 2. Charters.

-If Carriage is performed pursuant to a charter agreement, the Charter Regulations (if any) of Carrier shall be applicable thereto and these Conditions apply only to the extent provided in the said Charter Regulations.
-Where there are no Charter Regulations applicable, these Conditions shall apply to such Carriage in so far as they are not excluded by or inconsistent with the terms of the charter agreement and the charter ticket.
-The passenger, by accepting the Carriage pursuant to the said charter agreement, whether or not concluded with the passenger, agrees to be bound by the applicable provisions of such agreement.
+If carriage is performed pursuant to a charter agreement, the charter regulations (if any) of Carrier shall be applicable thereto and these Conditions apply only to the extent provided in the said charter regulations.
+Where there are no charter regulations applicable, these Conditions shall apply to such carriage in so far as they are not excluded by or inconsistent with the terms and conditions of the charter agreement and the charter ticket.
+The Passenger, by accepting the carriage pursuant to the said charter agreement, whether or not concluded with the Passenger, agrees to be bound by the applicable provisions of such agreement.

 Para.
 3. Code Shares

-On some services, Carrier has arrangements with other carriers known as “Code Shares”.
-This means that even if the passenger has a reservation with Carrier and holds a ticket where Carrier’s name or airline designator code is indicated as the carrier, another carrier may operate the aircraft.
-If such arrangements apply, Carrier will advise the passenger of the carrier operating the aircraft at the time the passenger makes a reservation.
-Please refer to www.singaporeair.com.sg for further information.
+(a) On some services, Carrier has arrangements with other carriers known as “Code shares”.
+This means that even if the Passenger has a reservation with Carrier and holds a ticket where Carrier’s name or airline designator code is indicated as the carrier, another carrier may operate the aircraft.
+If such code share arrangements apply, Carrier will advise the Passenger of the carrier operating the aircraft at the time the Passenger makes a reservation.
+Please refer to www.singaporeair.com for further information.

 Para.
 4. Overriding Law.